IBMDevConnect/cloudpakforappsbadge/CodeReadyWSInstall/README.md

 ![Cloud Login](images/Picture17.png)

-#### **b.
+**b.
 Yaml tab:**

 The View of the Yaml tab as below

 ![Cloud Login](images/Picture18.png)

-### **c.
+**c.
 Resources tab:**

 ![Cloud Login](images/Picture19.png)

 ### Summary:

-### Post Successful installation, retrieve the
+Post Successful installation, retrieve the

-### 1. CodeReady Worspace access URL from the Overview tab of the CheCluster.
+1. CodeReady Worspace access URL from the Overview tab of the CheCluster.
 Please note without SSO, the users have to register at the login page of the CodeReady workspace and the create the workspaces.

 ![Cloud Login](images/Picture20.png)

-### 2. If SSO is not managed, the user administration is managed  through the RedHat SSO admin through keycloak.
+2. If SSO is not managed, the user administration is managed  through the RedHat SSO admin through keycloak.
 The URL is available at Overview tab of the CheCluster.

-### 3. If SSO, is configured, the user authentication is managed through Openshift oAuth.
+3. If SSO, is configured, the user authentication is managed through Openshift oAuth.
 However note, the user basic details is duplicated in keycloak as well by the codeready workspace for its usage.
 SSO authentication is detailed in separate section of this document.

-# Configuring TLS for the Code-Ready workspace:
+## Configuring TLS for the Code-Ready workspace:

-### TLS configuration provides the secured access to the codeready environment over the internet connection.
-If you remember when we do set the environment the TLS mode was disabled.
+**TLS configuration provides the secured access to the codeready environment over the internet connection.
+If you remember when we do set the environment the TLS mode was disabled.**

 ![Cloud Login](images/Picture21.png)

-### To set up the TLS mode for the CheCluster, Administrator navigation is as follow:
+**To set up the TLS mode for the CheCluster, Administrator navigation is as follows:**

-### •	Ensure User has the Administrator permission
+•	Ensure User has the Administrator permission

-### •	Navigate Operators ->  Installed Operators
+•	Navigate Operators ->  Installed Operators

-### •	The above will list out all the Operators installed in the Project/name space
+•	The above will list out all the Operators installed in the Project/name space

-### •	Identify the Red hat codeready workspace operator and click the 	CodeReady Workspace Cluster under heading “provided APIs”
+•	Identify the Red hat codeready workspace operator and click the 	CodeReady Workspace Cluster under heading “provided APIs”

 ![Cloud Login](images/Picture22.png)

-### •	Navigate the CheCluster already provisioned by clicking the name of the cluster
+•	Navigate the CheCluster already provisioned by clicking the name of the cluster

 ![Cloud Login](images/Picture23.png)

-### •	Now under the overview tab the disabled TLS Mode can be viewed
+•	Now under the overview tab the disabled TLS Mode can be viewed

 ![Cloud Login](images/Picture24.png)

-### •	By sliding the TLS mode from false to true, the TLS get enabled for the workspace.
+•	By sliding the TLS mode from false to true, the TLS get enabled for the workspace.
 Once the “confirm change” is clicked, the changes is applied in the environment.
 It would take few secs for applying the changes.

 ![Cloud Login](images/Picture25.png)

-# Configuring SSO for the Code-Ready workspace:
+## Configuring SSO for the Code-Ready workspace:

-#### During the initial installation of the Cluster, the SSO option was disabled.
+**During the initial installation of the Cluster, the SSO option was disabled.**

 ![Cloud Login](images/Picture26.png)

-### To enable the Openshift based oAuth, Administrator navigation is as follows:
+**To enable the Openshift based oAuth, Administrator navigation is as follows:**

 •	Ensure User has the Administrator permission